What I’m Learning Outside the Church Bubble: Day Three

 I’ve often felt allergic to business practices in church and I’ll admit that I’m still wary in some cases.
 But we in the Church need to hone our skills in leading meetings and understanding finances and training volunteers.
 It’s urgent that we are organizationally efficient so that we can be spiritually effective.

-Jan Edmiston is the associate executive presbytery for ministry in the Presbytery of Chicago, where she has served since 2011.
+Jan Edmiston is co-moderator with T. Denise Anderson of the 222nd General Assembly of the Presbyterian Church (U.S.A.)
+She has also served as associate executive presbyter for ministry in the Presbytery of Chicago, starting in 2011.
 Prior to that she served congregations in northern Virginia and New York.
 She completed her MDiv at Andover Newton Theological School and her DMin in Christian Spirituality at Columbia Theological Seminary in 2001.
 She has graciously agreed to let us repost some of her blog entries (including guest bloggers) from A Church for Starving Artists.